Halfwalker/Cloud_tools/README.md

 ![Build Status](http://bondi.local:3001/api/badges/Halfwalker/ansible-cloud_tools/status.svg)

 This is a role to install a useful set of tools for dealing with cloud type things.
+Includes a handy script `check_repos.sh` to check for updates to git repos for the tools.

 ### Install latest ansible with :
 ```